GSG-G10/egy-film/README.md

 - Work our issues, and worked reqiuered tasks as pair .
 - After that we merged our work together and see the final results
 - Then test our projrct .

-## Description
-Our website provides
- * Two pages one for the trending films now and search box to search for any movie you want to see .
-* Data about latest movies and it ratings
-* when searching for a film it will show you all the series of the film .
-## User Stories
-* The user can search movies by name .
-* the user can explore movies by click explore trending movies .
-* the user can find details about the movie and see the poster .

 ## Installing the project locally: